Skip to content

 What it is

-An oyster omelette is less like a breakfast omelette and more like a street-food griddle dish.
-The magic is the texture: crisp edges, soft egg, chewy bite, and a sweet-savory sauce on top.
+It’s less like a breakfast omelette and more like a street-food griddle dish.
+The magic is in the contrast: lightly crisp edges where the batter meets the griddle, a soft and stretchy center, briny pops from the oysters, and that sweet sauce tying it together.

-If you’re unsure about oysters, try it anyway once—the dish is as much about the overall balance as it is about seafood.
+If you’re unsure about oysters, try it once anyway—the dish is as much about the overall texture and balance as it is about the seafood, and the oysters here are small and mild.

 How to choose a good one

 Turnover matters.
-Busy stalls usually mean fresher texture and better crispness.
-Also watch the griddle: high heat and fast assembly tend to produce better results.
+Busy stalls usually mean fresher oysters and better texture, and you want it made to order rather than sitting.
+Watch the griddle: high heat and quick, confident assembly tend to produce the best results.

 • Pick a stall with a steady line of locals